 Building has brought together a group of 12 fairly recent graduates working across the built environment – project managers, site managers, engineers, architects, surveyors and consultants – to discuss their hopes, dreams and fears for the sector.
 Why did they join an industry with an image problem that puts off many young people?
 How do they hope to make their mark?
 And what do they most want to change?

 The panel came together for the first time earlier this month at Building’s Shoreditch offices, and we plan to keep in touch with them over the coming months and beyond.
 We’ll be asking them to help us paint a picture of how they’d like the sector to change over the next few years and decades.

 Here, our first four graduates introduce themselves.
-Hear from more of our panellists on Friday.
+Read about the rest of Building’s graduate panel here.